Cambria Iron Company

+The Cambria Iron Company of Johnstown, Pennsylvania, was a major producer of iron and steel that operated independently from 1852 to 1916.
+The company adopted many innovations in the steelmaking process, including those of William Kelly and Henry Bessemer.

+Founded in 1852, the company became the nation's largest steel foundry within two decades.
+It was reorganized and renamed the Cambria Steel Company in 1898, purchased by Midvale Steel and Ordnance Company in 1916, and sold to the Bethlehem Steel Company in 1923.

+The company's facilities, which extend some 12 mi along the Conemaugh and Little Conemaugh rivers, operated until 1992.
+Today, they are designated as a National Historic Landmark District.
 Several works by the firm are listed on the National Register of Historic Places.

-Name history

-The Cambria Iron Works was reorganized in 1898 and renamed the Cambria Steel Company.
-In 1916, the Midvale Steel and Ordnance Company bought the Cambria Steel Company and sold it to the Bethlehem Steel Company in 1923.

 Facilities

 The industrial facilities of the Cambria occupied five separate sites in and around Johnstown, Pennsylvania.
 Its earliest facilities, known as the Lower Works, are located on the east bank of the Conemaugh River, north of downtown Johnstown and the Little Conemaugh River.

-The Gautier Plant is just northeast of downtown Johnstown on the south side of the Little Conemaugh.
-Further up that River is the extensive Franklin Plant and Wheel Plant, while the Rod and Wire Plant is located on the west side of the Conemaugh River, north of the Lower Works.
-Each of these facilities represents a different phase of development and growth of the steel industry; however, the Lower Works no longer has significant traces of the earliest facilities used in steel manufacturing.
+The Gautier Plant is northeast of downtown Johnstown on the south side of the Little Conemaugh.
+Further up that river is the extensive Franklin Plant and Wheel Plant, while the Rod and Wire Plant is located on the west side of the Conemaugh River, north of the Lower Works.

+Each of these facilities represents a different phase of development and growth of the steel industry.
+The Lower Works no longer has significant traces of the earliest facilities used in steel manufacturing.
 All five of these areas comprise the National Historic Landmark District designated in 1989.